SubramanyaKS/RandomQuoteGenerator/README.md

 # Random Quote Generator

-This is an webpage which generate Random Quote.This is for my practise purpose only.
+This is an webpage which generate Random Quote using API and also implemented the voice over quotes.
 First phase completed.

 ### Technology used